Analyzing Stereotaxis (STXS) and Its Rivals

-Stereotaxis (NYSE: STXS) is one of 66 publicly-traded companies in the “Electromedical equipment” industry, but how does it contrast to its peers?
-We will compare Stereotaxis to related companies based on the strength of its valuation, earnings, profitability, dividends, institutional ownership, risk and analyst recommendations.
+Stereotaxis (NYSE: STXS) is one of 66 publicly-traded companies in the “Electromedical equipment” industry, but how does it compare to its rivals?
+We will compare Stereotaxis to similar companies based on the strength of its valuation, analyst recommendations, profitability, risk, institutional ownership, dividends and earnings.

 Risk & Volatility

-Stereotaxis has a beta of 1.33, meaning that its share price is 33% more volatile than the S&P 500.
-Comparatively, Stereotaxis’ peers have a beta of 22.74, meaning that their average share price is 2,174% more volatile than the S&P 500.
+Stereotaxis has a beta of 1.33, meaning that its stock price is 33% more volatile than the S&P 500.
+Comparatively, Stereotaxis’ rivals have a beta of 22.74, meaning that their average stock price is 2,174% more volatile than the S&P 500.

 Profitability

-This table compares Stereotaxis and its peers’ net margins, return on equity and return on assets.
+This table compares Stereotaxis and its rivals’ net margins, return on equity and return on assets.

 |Net Margins